 Content writing is a creative process, first of all.
-But it doesn’t mean that it cannot benefit from

-	a little structure and systematic approach.
-I feel like a lot of bloggers underestimate the benefits

-	of skeleton outlines in their everyday work.
+But it doesn’t mean that it cannot benefit from a little structure and systematic approach.
+I feel like a lot of bloggers underestimate the benefits of skeleton outlines in their everyday work.

 Why?
-Well, it is hard to say for everyone, but I think a lot of them do not like outlines since the
+Well, it is hard to say for everyone, but I think a lot of them do not like skeleton outline writing since their college years.

-	college years.

-	Working on an outline might seem too academic and boring from first sight.
-But, it is still an

-	excellent way to write faster, more efficient, and provide better content for readers.
+Working on an outline might seem too academic and boring at first sight.
+But, it is still an excellent way to write faster, more efficiently, and provide better content for readers.

-	If you want to know how to implement it in your blogging, let’s start with the basics.
+If you want to know how to implement a skeletal outline in your blogging, let’s start with the basics.

 To put it simply, a skeleton outline is a breakdown of the future post.
-It is a lot like a plan of

-	what you are going to write with a specific structure.
+It is a lot like a plan of what you are going to write with a specific structure.

 A great example of a skeleton outline is a table of content of any academic publication or non-fiction book.
 The table of content, in this case, is very particular and describes what each part of the text is about.